interstar/Gates-Of-Dawn/README.md

     def vol(sig,id=1) :
         return mult_(sig,num(slider("vol_%s" % id,0,1)))

 Its first argument is any signal.
-The second is optional and used to make unique label for the control.
+The second is optional and used to make a unique label for the control.

 We can combine it with our current two oscillator example like this :

     def vol(sig,id=1) :
         return mult_(sig,num(slider("vol_%s" % id,0,1)))

     with makeFile("hello.pd") as f :
         s = vol (sin_ ( slider("pitch",0,1000) ), "1")